Part 2 - Articles of the Constitution

 - Article 16 - Suspension, interpretation and publication of the Constitution

-This Article refers to the Council’s financial regulations and Contract Standing Orders, which are contained in Part 4 of the Constitution.
+This Article refers to the Council’s procedure rules and Contract Procedure Rules, which are contained in Part 4 of the Constitution.

 14.01 Financial management

-The management of the Council’s financial affairs will be conducted in accordance with the financial regulations set out in Part 4 of the Constitution.
+The management of the Council’s financial affairs will be conducted in accordance with the financial procedure rules set out in Part 4 of the Constitution.

-Every contract made by the Council will comply with the Contract Standing Orders set out in Part 4 of the Constitution.
+Every contract made by the Council will comply with the Contract Procedure Rules set out in Part 4 of the Constitution.

 14.03 Legal proceedings